carbonblack/cb-event-forwarder/README.md

 * If you are capturing binary observed events you also need to edit the `EnableSolrBinaryInfoNotifications` option in `/etc/cb/cb.conf` and set it to `True`.

-Carbon Black needs to be restarted if any variables were changed in `/etc/cb/cb.conf` by executing `service cb-enterprise restart`.
+Cb Response needs to be restarted if any variables were changed in `/etc/cb/cb.conf` by executing `service cb-enterprise restart`.

-If you are configuring the cb-event-forwarder on a Carbon Black cluster, the `DatastoreBroadcastEventTypes` and/or `EnableSolrBinaryInfoNotifications` settings must be distributed to the `/etc/cb/cb.conf` configuration file on all minion nodes and the cluster restarted using the `/usr/share/cb/cbcluster restart` command.
+If you are configuring the cb-event-forwarder on a Cb Response cluster, the `DatastoreBroadcastEventTypes` and/or `EnableSolrBinaryInfoNotifications` settings must be distributed to the `/etc/cb/cb.conf` configuration file on all minion nodes and the cluster restarted using the `/usr/share/cb/cbcluster restart` command.